-STATISTICAL MECHANICS

-Prerequisite: 442/542 or permission of instructor.
-Fundamental principles of statistical mechanics, Gibbs, Fermi and Bose Statistics, solids, liquids, gases, phase equilibrium, chemical reactions
+661 STATISTICAL MECHANICS Prerequisite: 442/542 or permission of instructor.
+Fundamental principles of statistical mechanics, Gibbs, Fermi and Bose Statistics, solids, liquids, gases, phase equilibrium, chemical lengths.

-ADVANCED NUCLEAR PHYSICS
+684 ADVANCED NUCLEAR PHYSICS Prerequisite: 626.

-Prerequisite: 626.
 Quantum mechanics applied to nucleus.
 Interaction of radiation with nucleus, nuclear scattering, nuclear reactions; energy levels of nuclei.

-SOLID-STATE PHYSICS I
+685 SOLID-STATE PHYSICS I

-Prerequisites: 470, 625 or permission of instructor.
+Prerequisities: 470, 625 or permission of instructor.
 Theory of physics of crystalline solids.

 Properties of reciprocal lattice and Bloch's theorem.
 Lattice dynamics and specific heat.
-Electron states; cellular method, tight-binding method, Green's function method.
+Electron states; cellular method, right-binding method, Green's function method.

-SOLID-STATE PHYSICS II
+SOLID-STATE PHYSICS II 3 credits Prerequisite: 685.

-Prerequisite: 685.
 Orthogonalized plane and pseudo potentials.
 Electron-electron interaction; screening by impurities.
 Friedel sum rule and plasma oscillations.
 Dynamics of electrons, transport properties and Fermi surface.
-SPECIAL PROBLEMS IN THEORETICAL PHYSICS beyond available course work SEMINAR IN THEORETICAL PHYSICS

-1-3 credits (May be repeated) Prerequisite: permission.
-Intended to facilitate expansion of particular areas of interest in theoretical physics, by consultation with faculty member and independent study
+689 SPECIAL PROBLEMS IN THEORETICAL PHYSICS 1-3 credits (May be repeated) Prerequisite: permission.
+Intended to facilitate expansion of particular areas of interest in theoretical physics, by consultation with faculty member and independent study beyond available course work.

-(May be repeated) Prerequisite: permission.
+691 SEMINAR IN THEORETICAL PHYSICS (May be repeated) Prerequisite: permission.

-GRADUATE RESEARCH Prerequisite: permission.
+697 GRADUATE RESEARCH Prerequisite: permission.
 Candidates for M.S. degree may obtain up to five credits for faculty supervised research projects.
 Grades and credit received at completion of such projects.

-SPECIAL TOPICS: PHYSICS
+698 SPECIAL TOPICS: PHYSICS Prerequisite: permission.

-Prerequisite: permission.
 Enables student who needs information in special areas, in which no formal course is offered, to acquire knowledge in these areas.

-MASTER'S THESIS Prerequisite: permission.
+699 MASTER'S THESIS Prerequisite: permission.
 With approval of department, one credit may be earned by candidate for M.S. degree upon satisfactory completion of a master's thesis.